VOTE for Reproductive Freedom billboard in Philadelphia, 2024

 Press conference at Town Hall, City of Berkeley in 2017 with Mayor Jesse Arreguin (at podium), Congresswoman Barbara Lee, California State Senator Nancy Skinner & more.

-These posters are still visible in storefront windows and people’s homes today.
+They are still visible in storefront windows and people’s homes today.

 Ahead of the critical 2020 election, Wolff and Visco paired up once more to redesign the VOTE posters with the addition of new text, typefaces and colors.